-You are eligible to join USAA if you are a current or former military member, or you are the adult child of a USAA member.
-You can check USAA membership eligibility here.
+You’re eligible to join USAA if you are a current or former military member, or if you are the adult child of a USAA member.
+You can check your USAA membership eligibility here.

-In this USAA review, we will look at what makes USAA unique, as well as look at an overview of the products and services they offer.
+In this USAA review, we’ll look at what makes USAA unique, as well the banking products and services the organization offers.

 USAA Federal Savings Bank Review

 Product Name: USAA Bank

 Product Description: USAA offers members access to a wide range of financial products and services, including banking, investing, insurance, mortgages, loans, credit cards, and much more.
 USAA can cover just about any major financial need.
 There are two primary downsides: USAA does not have many physical branches, and their interest rates leave a lot to be desired.
 That said, they offer excellent customer service and an award-winning website and smartphone apps, making it easy to bank with USAA from anywhere.
 As for the interest rates, I recommend pairing your USAA account with a high-yield savings account that offers higher interest rates.